What is Community Development Week?

 - 2000 – Central City

-Nebraska Community Development Week is sponsored by the Nebraska Rural Development Commission, the Nebraska Department of Economic Development, the U.S. Department of Housing and Urban Development, the City of Omaha, the City of Lincoln and other community development organizations.
+Nebraska Community Development Week is sponsored by the Nebraska Rural Development Commission, the Nebraska Department of Economic Development, the U.S. Department of Housing and Urban Development, the City of Omaha, the City of Lincoln, the City of Bellevue, the City of Grand Island, and other community development organizations.